No products in the cart.

 Best Therapy Methods for Stroke Patients at Home

 After discharge from outpatient therapy, it’s essential for stroke patients to continue a strong recovery program at home.
-The brain needs constant stimulation in order to continue healing.
+The brain needs constant stimulation in order to continue healing and improve muscle function.

-You’ll about to discover the top 5 stroke recovery treatment options you can do at home.
-These methods focus specifically on mobility.
-After that, you’ll learn more tips to help maximize recovery.
+We will start by explaining the top 5 stroke recovery treatment options you can do at home.
+These methods focus specifically on mobility and strengthening.
+After that, you’ll learn more tips for home therapy after stroke to help maximize recovery.

 1. Daily Stroke Rehabilitation Exercises